A confidence boost for women who lose their hair to cancer: A free wig and stylist

 Keller’s other sister-in-law, Karen Callahan, was diagnosed with breast cancer nine months after Jirsa.
 It seemed breast cancer was everywhere; about 1 in 8 women in the United States will develop the disease.
 Knowing the need, Keller decided to transform the beauty company she founded.

 With a background in real estate, Keller started EBeauty in the late ’90s as an online marketplace where women could buy beauty products from stores.
-She refocused EBeauty into a nonprofit that gathers and distributes wigs free.
+She refocused EBeauty into a nonprofit that gathers and distributes wigs for free.
 She spread the word through hospitals and the American Cancer Society.

-Donors send the wigs to EBeauty, where volunteers select the highest-quality ones and then pass them along to stylists in training at the beauty academy, Paul Mitchell Schools.
-There, the wigs are cleaned, and trainees learn how to style them.
+Donors send the wigs to EBeauty, where volunteers select the highest-quality ones and then pass them along to stylists-in-training at the Paul Mitchell Schools beauty academy.
+There, the wigs are cleaned and trainees learn how to style them.
 The stylists then write notes — with messages such as “Let your dreams be bigger than your fears” and “You’ve got this” — and pack the wig and note in a sealed bag.
 EBeauty then distributes the wigs to hospitals and to individuals in treatment who request one.

 When the wig project began, EBeauty worked with Sibley Memorial Hospital in Washington and dropped the wigs off there.
 Now, many hospitals in the region partner with EBeauty, Keller said, and the organization sends wigs to hospitals and individual patients around the country and sometimes internationally.
-EBeauty gets on average 2,000 to 3,000 wigs a month.
+EBeauty gets, on average, 2,000 to 3,000 wigs a month.

 “We have a very simple business model: It’s wigs in and wigs out,” Keller said.